Keyword plays a vital role to rank any article. Without proper keyword selection, it is next to impossible to be on the first page of Google Search.

 For new bloggers, this tool is like a blessing as they do all sorts of required keyword planning work in it.
 Nothing fancy or nothing special like other paid tools but it does what is needed.

-One of the best parts of Google keyword planners is its simplicity in use.
+One of the best things about Google keyword planners is that it is easy to use.
 The user interface is very simple.